-Literally hundreds of thousands of people have shared what they thought were Steve Jobs’ Last Words.
+Millions of people have shared what they thought were Steve Jobs’ Last Words.
 But guess what – they have all shared a FAKE STORY.
-When told the truth, many either refused to accept it, or say that the message is more important than the truth.

 The Steve Jobs’ Last Words Hoax

 This is the infamous Steve Jobs’ Last Words that have been shared by hundreds of thousands of people on social media and email chain letters.

 Were Those Really Steve Jobs’ Last Words?

 How do we know this?
 Let’s take a look…

 We know what his last words really were